 Most apartments and flats in Vancouver are referred to as condos.
 Many condo buildings offer amenities such as pool, club-room, fitness center, and more, particularly in the downtown core, if the buildings are high-rise.
 Low-rise buildings tend to offer less in the way of amenities, but make good choices for those wishing to live below the 5th floor.
 Other rental choices include “suites” in private houses (part of the house), whole-house rentals, and residence hotels.

-If price is no consideration and one needs the space, renting a whole house is a viable option.
-Although harder to find, houses for rent do exist, but be prepared to pay rental fees from $2500 upward per month, depending on the location, size, and features.
-Residence hotels offer the least-frugal option of all; most rooms in such hotels cost at least $200 per night, even for extended stays.
+If the price of your expat life in Vancouver is no consideration and one needs the space, renting a whole house is a viable option.
+Although harder to find, houses for rent do exist, but be prepared to pay rental fees from $3500 upward per month, depending on the location, size, and features.
+Residence hotels offer the least-frugal option of all; most rooms in such hotels cost at least $250 per night, even for extended stays.
 This is usually not a long-term viable option for expatriates in the process of relocation, although it might be a short-term solution while one searches for housing.

 The housing market is predicted to continue to rise in Vancouver and surrounding areas, which is good news for sellers but bad news for buyers.
 However, rental prices don’t necessarily reflect this trend and rents have stayed at more or less the same level for the past several years.